Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1: Critical Testing of our Stacking Procedure and LyC Measurements

-We find that both redleak flux from UV-filter pinholes and other subtle calibration errors may result in residual sky-gradients of order $\sim$32--32.3 \magarc\ across our stacking sky-boxes.
+We find that both red-leak flux from UV filter pinholes and other subtle calibration errors may result in residual sky gradients of order $\sim$32--32.3 \magarc\ across our stacking sky boxes.
 Unless these effects can be removed through further refinement of the WFC3 calibration techniques, residual systematic subtraction errors of order $\simeq$32 \magarc\ may well pose a fundamental limit to the LyC stacking method of WFC3 data.
-This is why the light-profiles in Fig.~\ref{fig:figure10} cannot be extended to SB-levels much fainter than AB$\simeq$32 \magarc\ (see also the discussion in Appendix~\ref{sec:tttphot} and Table~\ref{table:tableA1}).
+This is why the light profiles in Fig.~\ref{fig:figure12} cannot be extended to SB levels much fainter than AB$\simeq$32 \magarc\ (see also the discussion in Appendix~\ref{sec:tttphot} and Table~\ref{table:tableA1}).

-Finally, if our LyC detections were in fact caused by subtle sky-gradients on r$\simeq$920 pixel scales, they should have been \emph{preferentially} located near the same physical regions of the CCD, as would have been the case with CTE-effects if these had been already significant in Fig.~\ref{fig:figureC1}.
+Finally, if our LyC detections were in fact caused by subtle sky gradients on r$\simeq$920 pixel scales, they should have been \emph{preferentially} located near the same physical regions of the CCD, as would have been the case with CTE effects if these had been already significant in Fig.~\ref{fig:figureC1}.
 We saw no evidence of our strongest LyC candidates being located in the same physical CCD region of each exposure.
 On the contrary, our strongest LyC emitters are known ``Galaxies with weak AGN'' (Table~\ref{table:table2}), and show no correlation in their observed position on CCDs.
-On average, their LyC flux is $\sim$1.0\,mag brighter than that of our ``Galaxies without AGN''.
-The AGN LyC flux is sometimes compact ($\lesssim$a few pixels; Figs.~\ref{fig:figure8} and \ref{fig:figureB3}) --- as opposed to that of the galaxies (see Figs.~\ref{fig:figure7} and \ref{fig:figureB2}) --- and therefore occurs on too small of an optical scale to be caused by the severely out-of-focus redleak through pinholes.
+On average, their LyC flux is brighter than that of our ``Galaxies without AGN''.
+The AGN LyC flux is sometimes compact ($\lesssim$a few pixels; Fig.~\ref{fig:figure8}) --- as opposed to that of the galaxies (see Fig.~\ref{fig:figure7}) --- and therefore occurs on too small of an optical scale to be caused by the severely out of focus red-leak through pinholes.
 Thus, since the physical location of the AGN on the CCDs is spatially uncorrelated, their enhanced LyC flux is unlikely associated with residual sky-background gradients from pinholes.
-Had that been the case, a number of our much more numerous ``Galaxies without AGN'' would likely have also been exposed near pinhole-induced sky-gradients and shown the same amount of red-leaked flux, which is not the case.
-Hence, local residual sky-background gradients due to pinhole-induced redleak enhancements are not likely to have affected our LyC measurements, at least not to AB$\simeq$32 \magarc.
+Had that been the case, a number of our much more numerous ``Galaxies without AGN'' would likely have also been exposed near pinhole induced sky gradients and shown the same amount of red-leaked flux, which is not the case.
+Hence, local residual sky-background gradients due to pinhole induced red-leak enhancements are not likely to have affected our LyC measurements, at least not to the level of AB$\simeq$32\,\magarc.